evolvingstuff/vdw2/content/posts/vitamin-d-has-been-found-to-be-cost-effective-by-many-studies.md

 ---

-#### VitaminDWiki - &lt;a href=&quot;/posts/increasing-the-vitamin-d-level-of-all-canadians-to-40-ng-would-save-6-to-18-bill-illion-annually&quot; style=&quot;color: red; text-decoration: underline;&quot; title=&quot;This post/category does not exist yet: Increasing the vitamin D level of all Canadians to 40 ng would save 6 to 18 billion dollars a year – Grant Nov 2016|Getting all Canadians to 40 ng would save about $12 billion annually&quot;&gt;Increasing the vitamin D level of all Canadians to 40 ng would save 6 to 18 billion dollars a year – Grant Nov 2016|Getting all Canadians to 40 ng would save about $12 billion annually&lt;/a&gt;
+#### VitaminDWiki - &lt;a href=&quot;/posts/increasing-the-vitamin-d-level-of-all-canadians-to-40-ng-would-save-6-to-18-bill-rs-a-year-grant&quot; style=&quot;color: red; text-decoration: underline;&quot; title=&quot;This post/category does not exist yet: Increasing the vitamin D level of all Canadians to 40 ng would save 6 to 18 billion dollars a year – Grant Nov 2016&quot;&gt;Getting all Canadians to 40 ng would save about $12 billion annually&lt;/a&gt;

  ||::Outcome:: |Reduction due to improving vitamin D status